 Choose Same Gender Kittens

 One option to save yourself a headache is opting for same-gender kittens.
-The Spruce points out the obvious, which is that two boys or two girls from the same litter stand no chance of procreating.
+Two boys or two girls from the same litter stand no chance of procreating.

 Quarantine Entire Male Cats

 VetInfo explains that apart from neutering, quarantine is the most effective way of preventing mating from occurring.
 But be warned, keeping an entire male cat under house arrest can lead to spraying and marking behaviors, so desexing really is best.
 Referring to male cats, DVM360 writes that: